PHLAK/docker-syncthing/README.md

 <dl>
     <dt><code>-v /local/somedir:/vol/storage/somedir</code></dt>
     <dd>Map a directory (i.e. /local/somedir) on the host OS to the running container.
 This is useful for syncing files on the host system through the container.
-This replaces the `-v syncthing-data:/vol/storage` run argument.</dd>
+This replaces the <code>-v syncthing-data:/vol/storage</code> run argument.</dd>
 </dl>

 <dl>